 Among those who reported voting in the last election, the main sample has a slight over-representation of voters for left-wing and/or environmental parties.
 The pilot sample is instead more “polarized” as it has an over-representation of voters who support an environmental party and voters who support a party labeled as populist (The Progress Party and the Industry and Business Party).
 The differences may be partly driven by the fact that there is a large over-representation of men in the pilot survey, but there are also considerable differences in party support between the two samples within each gender.

 Regarding travel behavior and access to transport modes, the results are largely as expected.
-The majority of respondents own or has access to a car.
+The majority of respondents owns or has access to a car.
 Work trips are mostly done by car, consistent with the National Travel Survey.
 While survey responses are concentrated in urban areas, there are enough trips occurring in rural areas to constitute a significant proportion of the total trips (around 60% of trips begin or end in a rural area).
 Roughly half of the respondents in both surveys that travel by car pay tolls on their trip.
 In addition, according to the road toll calculator, road tolls occur most frequently in more urbanized counties such as Oslo.
-The main survey respondents tend to report that they pay somewhat more in tolls than what the road toll calculator estimates.
+When asked what the pay in road tolls, most respodents report toll costs consistent with the road toll calculator, but not all.
+On average, respondents tend to report that they pay somewhat more in tolls than the road toll calculator estimates that they do.

-Regarding general political views and attitudes, our results show that about half of respondents think that Norway is a society where most people are on the middle of the distribution.
+Regarding general political views and attitudes, our results show that about half of respondents think that Norway is a society where most people are in the middle of the distribution.
 When asked about how society should be, the vast majority want a society where most people are in the middle or near the top.
 Those who vote for populist parties tend to think that society is more unequal.
 Concerning trust in institutions, the main survey respondents are more trusting than the pilot survey respondents as the average trust is higher for each institution.
 Both survey samples tend to have relatively lower trust in politicians and higher trust in other authorities and institutions.

 Finally, considering attitudes towards transport policies, our results suggest that opinions on road tolls and road tax reform are quite divided.
 Many respondents are negative towards both current road tolls and universal road pricing and do not expect the policy to reduce traffic congestion problems, air pollution and greenhouse gas emissions.
 However, there is also a large group of respondents who are neither positive nor negative, or do not know what their opinion is.
 Moreover, respondents are slightly more positive towards road pricing than current road tolls.
 Many respondents would like the revenues from road pricing to be earmarked to either road investments or investments in public transportation, walking and cycling infrastructure, as often found in previous literature.